james-ray/recovery-tool/README.md

 Explain the three steps:
 step1 generates recovery-tool.wasm
 step2 generates the base64 string of recovery-tool.wasm
-step3 replaces the content in template html to the real base64 string
+step3 replaces the content in template html to the real base64 string, and generates a derive.html file.

 Now you can double click the derive.html.